Tan-jianbin/Tan-jianbin.github.io/index.md

 I am currently a [Postdoctoral Associate](https://biostat.duke.edu/profile/jianbin-tan) in the Department of Biostatistics & Bioinformatics, Duke University, supervised by Prof. [Anru Zhang](https://anruzhang.github.io) and Prof. [Pixu Shi](https://pixushi.github.io).
 I received my PhD in Statistics from Sun Yat-sen University in 2023, advised by Prof. [Hui Huang](http://cfas.ruc.edu.cn/kydw/zzyjy/hh/index.htm).
 I was a [visiting student](https://statlab905.github.io/author/jianbin-tan/) working with Prof. [Xueqin Wang](https://bs.ustc.edu.cn/english/profile.php?id=650) in the School of Management, USTC, in 2022.
 I won the 2026 Institute of Mathematical Statistics (IMS) New Researcher Travel Award.

-My research interests lie in statistical learning for data with dynamic, longitudinal, or functional structures.
-Such data often exhibit complicated dependencies and heterogeneity, as well as challenges arising from irregular sampling and high/infinite-dimensionality.
-To address these, I focus on developing new methodologies for learning with  <span style="color: orange;"> functions, flows, and differential equations</span>, supporting effective analysis in health, epidemiology, and environmental science.

 <!-- Tabs -->
 <div class="rp-tabs" style="margin: 18px 0;">
   <button type="button" class="rp-tab active" data-target="tab-projects">Research</button>